-You can report a noise complaint using our online form.
+You can report a noise complaint using our online form using the action above.

 Is it worth reporting noise nuisance?

 Yes, it can be.
 Our investigation can look at domestic and commercial premises, including licensed pubs and clubs.

 If you are able to demonstrate that the noise is frequent and unreasonable and despite having adopted a reasonable approach from the outset the problem is continuing, this will help us to prove you are suffering a Statutory Nuisance.

 In most cases, to prove a statutory nuisance, we require diary evidence and you will normally be asked to complete one before we can begin our investigations.
 Diaries can be very helpful in building a record of events and can be referred to if the case goes to court.

 To fill out an online diary just log your complaint on my.hastings.gov.uk and follow the email links.
 Your entries will be collected and made available to an officer for review.

 Most people take measures to reduce their noise levels when they are made aware of the problem.
 It's only in extreme cases that the council needs to take formal action and only where a statutory nuisance can be proved.